abitofhelp/servicelib/config/README.md

-# Configuration Package
+# Configuration

 ## Overview

-The `config` package provides a flexible configuration system that supports multiple sources and formats for Go applications.
-It allows you to manage application configuration in a hierarchical manner with support for various data sources.
+The Configuration component provides a flexible and extensible system for managing application configuration from multiple sources and formats.
+It supports environment variables, files, and remote configuration services.

 ## Features

-- **Multiple Sources**:
+- **Multiple Sources**: Load configuration from files, environment variables, and remote services
-  - YAML and JSON files
-  - Environment variables
-  - Command-line flags
-  - In-memory values

-- **Hierarchical Configuration**: Access nested values using dot notation
-- **Default Values**: Specify fallback values when configuration is missing
-- **Type Conversion**: Automatic conversion to the appropriate type
+- **Multiple Formats**: Support for JSON, YAML, TOML, and other formats
-- **Configuration Reloading**: Watch for changes and reload configuration
+- **Dynamic Reloading**: Automatically reload configuration when changes are detected
 - **Validation**: Validate configuration against schemas
-- **Adapters**: Easily create custom adapters for different configuration sources
+- **Defaults**: Provide default values for configuration options

 ## Installation